Table of Contents

 On the one hand, the coffee enthusiast might get a kick out of putting in the effort to brew.
 But those that drink just for the pick-me-up effect and nothing else might not find a manually driven machine very convenient even at a discount.

 Manual espresso machines are often used to brew espresso on the go.
+If you want to know more check out our portable espresso machine reviews article.

 Semi-automatic espresso machines are perhaps the most popular for residential and commercial use.